Cannes film festival puts spotlight on rising stars

 "It's been a while since we've had (young) actors that have that kind of range, depth, gravitas and intensity that this wave of actors do."

-Cannes organisers will be keen to avoid the controversy that overshadowed last year's edition -- Danish director Lars Von Trier was banned after making Nazi jokes at a press conference, a decision criticised by many festival goers.
+Cannes organizers will be keen to avoid the controversy that overshadowed last year's edition -- Danish director Lars Von Trier was banned after making Nazi jokes at a press conference, a decision criticized by many festival goers.

-Film critics have at least given organisers the thumbs up for their selection of movies in 2012, although what looks promising on paper does not always make for a good festival.
+Film critics have at least given organizers the thumbs up for their selection of movies in 2012, although what looks promising on paper does not always make for a good festival.

 Opening the whirlwind fortnight of screenings, parties and publicity campaigns on Wednesday is the glitzy world premiere of Wes Anderson's children's fantasy "Moonrise Kingdom", starring Bill Murray, Bruce Willis and Tilda Swinton.